psb1558/Cerne-font/README.md

 historical mode, and play with the colors.

-The font will come in two versions: a compact webfont with a COLR table, usable in all major browsers, and a desktop version with both CLOR and SVG tables, usable in LibreOffice, Microsoft Word, the Adobe Creative Suites, and most other software supporting color fonts.
+The font will come in two versions: a compact webfont with a COLR table, usable in all major browsers, and a desktop version with both COLR and SVG tables, usable in LibreOffice, Microsoft Word, the Adobe Creative Suites, and most other software supporting color fonts.
 The font will also work in apps that do not support color, but the colors will not show.